rails/rails-observers/README.md

 This Observer uses logger to log when specific callbacks are triggered.

 Please note that observers are called in the order that they are defined.
-That means that callbacks in an observer will always be called *after* callbacks defined in the model itself.
+This means that callbacks in an observer will always be called *after* callbacks defined in the model itself.
 Likewise, `has_one` and `has_many` use callbacks to enforce `:dependent => :destroy`.
-Therefore, associated records will be destroyed before the observer's `before_destory` is called.
+Therefore, associated records will be destroyed before the observer's `before_destroy` is called.

 For an observer to be active, it must be registered first.
 This can be done by adding the following line into the `application.rb`:

     config.active_record.observers = :contact_observer

-Obeservers can also be registered on an environment-specific basis by simply using the corresponding environment's configuration file instead of `application.rb`.
+Observers can also be registered on an environment-specific basis by simply using the corresponding environment's configuration file instead of `application.rb`.

 ### Action Controller Sweeper